 #3 Chinese New Year

-Chinese New Year is celebrated throughout Malaysia during the driest months of the year.
+Chinese New Year is celebrated throughout Malaysia during the driest months.

 The grand cultural celebration lasts 15 days, starting from the first day of the Chinese lunar calendar and ending with the Lantern Festival.

-The festivities kick off with the reunion dinner on Chinese New Year’s Eve and paying a visit to the temple to seek blessings from the God of Prosperity.
+The festivities start with the reunion dinner on Chinese New Year’s Eve and paying a visit to the temple to seek blessings from the God of Prosperity.

 You can witness the fascinating traditions of handing out the ‘ang pow’ red packets filled with money to children.